Distinguishing pairwise and higher-order interactions in coupled oscillators from time series: Introduction

 In this study, we address the following question: "Is it possible to identify the interaction type of coupled oscillators from the data?"
-To this end, we develop a method based on the adaptive LASSO for inferring the topology and strength of the couplings (i.e. individual interaction) between the oscillators from time series.
-We then systematically evaluate the performance of the proposed method by analysing synthetic datasets with different interaction types, coupling probabilities and observation durations, and compare the performance with baseline methods.
-Finally, we demonstrate the applicability of the proposed method by inferring the interaction of a system of 100 oscillators.
+We focus on coupled oscillator systems that include pairwise and three-body interactions.
+We develop a method based on adaptive LASSO~\cite{zou2006adaptive} for inferring the topology and strength of the individual couplings from time series by assuming the coupling function is known.
+Most existing network reconstruction methods rely on either OLS (Ordinary Least Squares)~\cite{pikovsky2018reconstruction,panaggio2019model,ota2020interaction,malizia2024reconstructing,matsuki2024network} or LASSO (Least Absolute Shrinkage and Selection Operator)~\cite{han2015robust,shi2021inferring,topal2023reconstructing,delabays2025hypergraph}.
+In contrast, our proposed method employs the adaptive LASSO, which satisfies desirable oracle properties for large datasets~\cite{zou2006adaptive}.
+We then systematically evaluate the performance of the proposed method using synthetic datasets with different interaction types, coupling probabilities, and observation durations, and compare its performance against two baseline methods: OLS and LASSO.
+Furthermore, we demonstrate the practical applicability of our method by inferring human brain networks~\cite{vskoch2022human}.
+Finally, we present extensions of the method to more general oscillatory systems, including those with limit cycle deformations and those with four-body interactions.